-There are two different ways you can do WordPress: having a plan with WordPress.com where they host your blog, or being self-hosted using the WordPress.org software.
+There are two different ways you can do WordPress: having a plan with WordPress.com, where they host your blog, or being self-hosted using the WordPress.org software.
 What’s the difference, and which is better?
 Let’s chat about that.

 Note that your domain name is unrelated to this; hosting is about the servers where your blog lives.
 My URL is mentalhealthathome.org, but my blog is hosted on WordPress.com.

 If you want to be able to do more to customize your site, you need to pay for a higher-level plan.
 With a premium plan, you can use CSS (cascading style sheets) to customize your design.
-Business plan blogs have some differences behind the scenes, although I’m not sure entirely what those differences are.
+Business and pro plan blogs have some differences behind the scenes, although I’m not sure entirely what those differences are.
 I do know the comment form is somehow different.
-With the business plan, you still can’t change your site’s code, but you can use plugins (although there are some that WordPress.com won’t allow you to install).
+With the business or pro plan, you still can’t change your site’s code, but you can use plugins (although there are some that WordPress.com won’t allow you to install).

 Self-hosted (using WordPress.org)

 Self-hosted means that your site doesn’t live on WordPress.com’s servers; instead, you find your own place to host it.
 Examples include Lyrical Host and Bluehost.
 You then use the software available through WordPress.org to build your site.

 WordPress.com and .org use the same basic framework, but .com assembles it for you, whereas with .org, it’s up to you and your host to put your site together as you see fit.
 You can change the code, you can install plugins… really, you can do whatever you want.
 You can also break it as much as you want, and that’s your problem to ask your host for help with; the Happiness Engineers only serve as tech support for blogs hosted on WordPress.com.
 I’m sure different hosts vary widely in how helpful they are, and the amount of support you have available will depend on your hosting plan.